solettaproject/soletta/doc/js-spec/ioc.md

   attribute EventHandler<ErrorEvent> onerror;
 }

-dictionary IOCInit {
-  USVString? name = null;  // if null, raw pin/device must be provided to open() IOCMode mode = "pin";  // "pin" or "port"
-}

-enum IOCMode { "pin", "port" };

 typedef (Number or USVString or sequence<octet> or ArrayBuffer) IOCData;

 dictionary ReadOptions {
-  unsigned long maxBitLength;  // Maximum bit length to trigger a read event. unsigned long leastPerSecond = 0;  // Notify only when there is a change. unsigned long mostPerSecond;
+  unsigned long minBitLength = 1;  // Minimum bit length to trigger a read event. unsigned long maxBitLength;  // Maximum bit length to trigger a read event. unsigned long leastPerSecond = 0;  // By default notify only when there is a change. unsigned long mostPerSecond;
 }